tin6150/covid19_care_capacity_map/README.rst

 covid19_care_capacity_map
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Hospital bed capacity by state vs covid19 cases

-May help present problem to those shrugging the COVID19 problem off?
+May help present problem to those shrugging the COVID19 problem off?  \
+For now plan to display hospital bed and hospitalized patient count \
+Ideally also get ICU bed count and usage.